Skip to main content

 Open QuickTime Player

-Find QuickTime Player in your Applications folder, or search for it using Spotlight (Cmd+Space).
+Find it in your Applications folder, or search with Spotlight (Cmd+Space, type "QuickTime").

 2